Xi Qia: Biography

 The Japanese 2nd Infantry Division, commanded by Lieutenant General Jiro Tamon, was ordered to go to the rescue of General Xi Qia, and entrained on 28 January.
-Because of transportation difficulties in the cold winter weather it took seven days for Japanese columns to struggle north over the frozen countryside in temperatures of 30° below zero.
-Finally they closed in on the Harbin from the west and south on 4 February and took the city on 5 February 1932.
-Within two months, the state of Manchukuo was established, and Xi Qia was confirmed by the new government as governor of Kirin Province.
+Because of transportation difficulties in the cold winter weather, it took seven days for Japanese columns to struggle north over the frozen countryside in temperatures of 30° below zero.
+Finally, they closed in on the Harbin from the west and south on 4 February and took the city on 5 February 1932.
+Within two months, the state of Manchukuo was established, and Xi Qia was confirmed by the new government as governor of Jilin Province.

-A couple of months later, on 29 March 1932, Xi Qia's militia suffered another defeat, this time at the hands of the Anti-Japanese Army For The Salvation Of The Country, a Volunteer Army led by General Li Hai-ching on outside the town of Nong'an, only 35 miles from the Manchukuoan capital of Hsinking.
-Japanese forces from the east at Yao-men, tried to fight their way through to Nong'an with close air support from IJAAF bombers but the defender's radio ceased broadcasting when Li's forces captured the town.
+A couple of months later, on 29 March 1932, Xi Qia's militia suffered another defeat, this time at the hands of the Anti-Japanese Army For The Salvation Of The Country, a Volunteer Army led by General Li Hai-ching on outside the town of Nong'an, only 35 miles from the Manchukuoan capital of Xinjing.
+Japanese forces from the east at Yao-men, tried to fight their way through to Nong'an with close air support from IJAAF bombers, but the defender's radio ceased broadcasting when Li's forces captured the town.
 Japanese regular army troops soon drove Li's forces out of Nong'an.
-Xi Qia was removed from office soon after his defeat and was given a desk job in 1932.
+Xi Qia was removed from command soon after his defeat and was henceforth given civilian duties.